• Skip to primary navigation

 What is Filipino Hot Soup?

-This Filipino Hot Soup recipe is an easy, healthy, and tasty soup dish made of vegetable broth, diced firm tofu, mushrooms, eggs, and veggie slices.
+This Filipino Hot Soup recipe is an easy, healthy, and tasty soup (or sabaw) dish made of vegetable broth, diced firm tofu, mushrooms, eggs, and veggie slices.
 It tastes sour with the added rice vinegar and is thickened by the cornstarch mixture.

 It's the perfect comfort food to serve during the cold season and is great for lunch or dinner for the family.
 Pair this with steamed rice and enjoy a simple yet hearty and delicious Filipino food.
 Please let me know your thoughts in the comment section if ever you try this easy Filipino recipe!

-Health Benefits of Tofu:
+Health Benefits of Tofu

 • Helps with heart health.